(844) 786-8229 info@quotacy.com

 Beneficiary

-Beneficiary is the word used for the entity or person that will receive the payout of your face amount if you died.
+The beneficiary is the entity or person that will receive the payout upon the death of the insured.

-A beneficiary can be one person, like a spouse or child, or multiple people, given different percentages of the face amount until 100 percent of the death benefit is accounted for.
+A beneficiary can be a single person, such as a spouse or child, or multiple individuals, each assigned different percentages of the face amount until the total death benefit reaches 100%.
 A beneficiary can also be an organization or a charity that would receive the money from your life insurance policy when you die.

 Contingent Beneficiary